Struggle session: Origins and development

-The strongest accusations in the Speak Bitterness sessions were incorporated into scripted and stage-managed public mass accusation meetings (控訴大會, kòngsù dàhuì).
-Cadres then cemented the peasants’ loyalty by inducing them to actively participate in violent acts against landowners.
-Later struggle sessions were adapted to use outside the CCP as a means of consolidating its control of areas under its jurisdiction.
+The strongest accusations in the "speak bitterness" sessions would be incorporated into scripted and stage-managed public mass accusation meetings (控訴大會, kòngsù dàhuì).
+Cadres then cemented the peasants' loyalty by inducing them to actively participate in violent acts against landowners.
+Escalating violence during the Land Reform Movement resulted in the mass killing of landlords.
+Later struggle sessions were adapted to use outside the CCP as a means of consolidating control of areas under its jurisdiction.